 As a business owner, you’re entitled to a range of tax deductions, which can reduce your overall tax burden.
 Common deductions for businesses include the cost of business premises, office supplies, utilities, wages, and business-related travel.

 Consult with an accountant or tax advisor to make sure you’re taking advantage of all available deductions.
-This will help you minimize your company tax return obligations and optimize your financial position.
+This will help you minimize your company tax return obligations and optimise your financial position.

 Business Insurance and Superannuation